undreamai/LLMUnity/README.md

 - `Model` the model being used (inside the Assets/StreamingAssets folder)
 - `Lora` the LORA model being used (inside the Assets/StreamingAssets folder)
 - Advanced options:
-  - `Context Size` Size of the prompt context (0 = context size of the model)
+  - <code>Context Size</code> Size of the prompt context (0 = context size of the model)
-  - `Batch Size` Batch size for prompt processing (default: 512)
+  - <code>Batch Size</code> Batch size for prompt processing (default: 512)
-  - `Seed` seed for reproducibility.
+  - <code>Seed</code> seed for reproducibility.
 For random results every time select -1
-  - `Temperature` LLM temperature, lower values give more deterministic answers
+  - <details><summary><code>Temperature</code> LLM temperature, lower values give more deterministic answers</summary>The temperature setting adjusts how random the generated responses are.
+Turning it up makes the generated choices more varied and unpredictable.
+Turning it down  makes the generated responses more predictable and focused on the most likely options.</details>
-  - `Top K` top-k sampling (default: 40, 0 = disabled)
+  - <details><summary><code>Top K</code> top-k sampling (default: 40, 0 = disabled)</summary>The top k value controls the top k most probable tokens at each step of generation.
+This value can help fine tune the output and make this adhere to specific patterns or constraints.</details>
-  - `Top P` top-p sampling (default: 0.9, 1.0 = disabled)
+  - <details><summary><code>Top P</code> top-p sampling (default: 0.9, 1.0 = disabled)</summary>The top p value controls the cumulative probability of generated tokens.
+The model will generate tokens until this theshold (p) is reached.
+By lowering this value you can shorten output & encourage / discourage more diverse output.</details>
-  - `Num Predict` number of tokens to predict (default: 256, -1 = infinity, -2 = until context filled)
+  - <details><summary><code>Num Predict</code> number of tokens to predict (default: 256, -1 = infinity, -2 = until context filled)</summary>This is the amount of tokens the model will maximum predict.
+When N predict is reached the model will stop generating.
+This means words / sentences might not get finished if this is too low.  </details>

 #### :left_speech_bubble: Chat Settings
 - `Player Name` the name of the player